ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 The figure 5 below illustrates the workflows used for building and deploying the _Chirp!_ application.
 The process stars, when pull request is merged into the main branch.
-Here a release tag is created and the program is build and tested.
-After successful tag creating, a release created and then the program is deployed to azure.

-If any of these workflows fail, the deployment is cancelled.
+The blue boxes are workflows

 ![Illustration of github workflows for building and deploying the _Chirp!_ application.](images/Deployment.png)